marfriaz/salesmate-server/README.md

-# Gymbnb API
+# SalesMate API

 ## Introduction

 SalesMate: a Customer Relationship Management tool.
 Users can track account information, notes and contacts in one place.

-This repo is the backend for Gymbnb.
+This repo is the backend for SalesMate.
 You can see the Live Demo at: [https://salesmate.vercel.app/](https://salesmate.vercel.app/).

 The front end client can be found at [https://salesmate.vercel.app/](https://salesmate.vercel.app/).